Cihsan/warehouse-management-client/README.md

-# Getting Started with Create React App
+# Goods Store

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://goods-store-49d6a.web.app/login).

 ## Available Scripts